-The Notice convening the Annual General Meeting, includes the proposal for re-appointment of Ms. Vishaka Beriwala as a Director.
-A brief resume of Ms. Vishaka Beriwala has been provided as an Annexure to the Notice convening the Annual General Meeting.
-Specific information about the nature of Ms. Vishaka Beriwala expertise in specific functional areas and the names of the companies in which she holds directorship and membership / chairmanship of the Board committees have also been provided in the Notice convening the Annual General Meeting.
+The Notice convening the Annual General Meeting includes the proposal for re-appointment of Ms. Vishaka Beriwala as a Director.
+Specific information about the nature of her expertise in specific functional areas and the names of the companies in which she holds directorship and membership / chairmanship of the Board committees have also been provided in the Notice convening the Annual General Meeting.